Samsung 'The Frame' smart TV price tracker: When to buy a TV

 This QLED TV produces 100% color volume in the DCI-P3 color space (that's the format for most cinema screens and HDR movies for television).
 That means colors on this TV will be vivid and true-to-life.
 The different sizes often go on sale at the same time, but there can be some variance.

-Along with major sales events like Amazon Prime Day and Black Friday, the semiannual Discover Samsung sales are typically the best time to buy "The Frame." if you've been wanting to hang one of these ultra-thin TVs on your wall at home, you can enjoy extra savings of between $300 and $1,000 in the coming now during the Discover Samsung fall sale.
+Along with major sales events like Amazon Prime Day and Black Friday, the semi-annual Discover Samsung sales are typically the best time to buy "The Frame."
+If you've been wanting to hang one of these ultra-thin TVs on your wall at home, you can enjoy extra savings of between $300 and $1,000 now during the Discover Samsung fall sale.

 Here are some of the great deals you'll find happening right now on Samsung's "The Frame" smart TV: